FranBowden/FrostyTrails/README.md

 - **Unity Engine** version **6.0.30f1**
 - **Git LFS** (Large File Storage) – Required to download the Vuforia package
 - The main scene is found in **Assets/Scenes/ARScene**
+- To build to an android device, click build and run within Unity

 ## Platform Compatibility
 - **Platform Supported:** Android phones only